Crisis Pregnancy Centers (aka: Anti-Abortion Fake Clinics)

 These anti-abortion fake clinics are a growing public health threat.
 They often lie to patients about abortion and birth control, and they’ll do anything to scare people away from accessing their right to abortion.
 CPCs are biased, anti-abortion, anti-LGBTQ organizations, and while they may look like health clinics with “staff” wearing scrubs, many are unregulated and unlicensed and may not have any licensed medical personnel on staff.
 They use deceptive tactics to mislead North Carolinians about pregnancy-related information and some of their false claims include:

-Abortion causes breast cancer.
+- Abortion causes breast cancer.

-Abortion is psychologically damaging.
+- Abortion is psychologically damaging.

-Abortion can lead to sterility, future pre-term births, and even death.
+- Abortion can lead to sterility, future pre-term births, and even death.

 None of the above information is medically accurate.

-There are more than 4,000 CPCs across the country and more than 110 of those are in North Carolina.
-In 2011, the state approved “Choose Life” speciality license plates to funnel money to these clinics (there is no corresponding pro-choice license plate available).
-In 2013, the North Carolina General Assembly first approved direct appropriation of taxpayer dollars to these fake clinics – providing them $250K in the budget to support their services.
-That number has gone up each budget cycle, to $1.3 million annually in 2017’s budget.
-Many of these clinics are also listed on a state website that directs low-income pregnant people to them.
-These clinics typically set up in low-income communities and around colleges and universities, taking advantage of vulnerable people who have traditionally lacked access to quality healthcare.
-They may also set up near an abortion clinic, in an effort to confuse, intimidate or harass patients and providers.
+There are more than 4,000 crisis pregnancy centers across the country and close to 100 in North Carolina.
+In 2011, the state approved “Choose Life” license plates to funnel public dollars to these clinics, but there is no corresponding pro-choice license plate available.
+In 2013, the North Carolina General Assembly approved direct appropriation of taxpayer dollars to these fake clinics—allocating $250,000 in the state budget.
+That number has gone up each budget cycle, with a proposed $15 million earmarked for these anti-abortion fake clinics in the 2021-2023 state budget.